George Brett: 1973

-The Royals promoted Brett to the major leagues on August 2, 1973, when he played in 13 games and was 5 for 40 (.125) at age 20.
+The Royals promoted Brett to the major leagues on August 2, 1973.
+He made his major league debut that day against the Chicago White Sox, going 1-for-4 as the starting third baseman.
+He played in 13 games, and hit .125 (5-for-40).

 1974

-Brett won the starting third base job in 1974, but struggled at the plate until he asked for help from Charley Lau, the Royals' batting coach.
+Brett won the starting third base job in 1974 (replacing Paul Schaal), but struggled at the plate until he asked for help from Charley Lau, the Royals' batting coach.
 Spending the All-Star break working together, Lau taught Brett how to protect the entire plate and cover up some holes in his swing that experienced big-league pitchers were exploiting.
-Armed with this knowledge, Brett developed rapidly as a hitter, and finished the year with a .282 batting average in 113 games.
+Armed with this knowledge, Brett developed rapidly as a hitter, and finished the year with a .282 batting average, two home runs and 47 RBI in 113 games.

 1975–1979

-Brett topped the .300 mark for the first time in 1975, hitting .308 and leading the league in hits and triples.
-He then won his first batting title in 1976 with a .333 average.
+Brett topped the .300 mark for the first time in 1975, hitting .308 with 11 home runs and 90 RBI in 159 games.
+He finished the season leading the league in hits (195) and triples (13).
+He then won his first batting title in 1976 with a .333 average, seven home runs and 67 RBI in 159 games.
 The four contenders for the batting title that year were Brett and Royals teammate Hal McRae, and Minnesota Twins teammates Rod Carew and Lyman Bostock.
-In dramatic fashion, Brett went 2 for 4 in the final game of the season against the Twins, beating out his three rivals, all playing in the same game.
+In dramatic fashion, Brett went 2-for-4 in the final game of the season against the Twins, beating out his three rivals, all playing in the same game.
 His lead over second-place McRae was less than .001.
 Brett won the title when a fly ball dropped in front of Twins left fielder Steve Brye, bounced on the Royals Stadium AstroTurf and over Brye's head to the wall; Brett circled the bases for an inside-the-park home run.
 McRae, batting just behind Brett in the line up, grounded out and Brett won his first batting title.

 From May 8 through May 13, 1976, Brett had three or more hits in six consecutive games, a major league record.
 A month later, he was on the cover of Sports Illustrated for a feature article, and made his first of 13 All-Star teams.
 The Royals won the first of three straight American League West Division titles, beginning a great rivalry with the New York Yankees—whom they faced in the American League Championship Series each of those three years.
 In the fifth and final game of the 1976 ALCS, Brett hit a three-run homer in the top of the eighth inning to tie the score at six—only to see the Yankees' Chris Chambliss launch a solo shot in the bottom of the ninth to give the Yankees a 7–6 win.
 Brett finished second in American League MVP voting to Thurman Munson.